A Brief Introduction to Search Engine Optimization (SEO)

 This makes getting things right the first time even more important, you don’t want to get a few months down the road and realize you made a terrible mistake by choosing the wrong strategy.
 Because backpedaling from that will cost you lots of money and even more time.

 Once you know which strategy is right for you, stick with it.
 You need to tell Google where you are located or that you lack a location.
-But whatever content you’re creating also needs to have these locational keywords included.
+But whatever content you’re creating also needs to include these locational keywords.

 Branching Out with Your SEO Strategy